complexdatacollective/documentation.networkcanvas.com/docs/key-concepts/filtering.md

 Similar to skip logic rules, filtering rules have two types that can be targeted at either nodes or edges:

-- **"Type" Rules**: These rules allow you to query if a given entity of a specified type exists in the network, using either the `exists` or `not exists` operator.
+- **"Presence" Rules**: These rules allow you to query if a given entity of a specified type exists in the network, using either the `exists` or `not exists` operator.
 This rule type is not generally useful for most typical filtering operations, but can be used when roster data contains nodes or edges of multiple types.
-- **"Variable" Rules**: These rules allow you to query the value of a variable on a given entity type.
+- **"Attribute" Rules**: These rules allow you to query the value of a variable on a given entity type.
 For example, you may query the value of a variable called `age` on an alter type called 'Person'.
 You can evaluate the result using one of several logical operators, that vary depending on the variable type.
 For example, number variables will let you query using operators such as 'greater than' and 'less than'.

 Unlike skip logic rules (which are aggregated into an overall boolean `true` or `false` value), filter rules are applied to each node and edge in the network, and are not aggregated.
 Instead, the nodes that remain are those that satisfy the rule constraints.